Psideralis/Psideralis/README.md

 ## VISION

-To offer international level competitive business and scientific informatic services with providers of top global quality, to give our clients an optimal entrepreneurial enviroment and a technological infrastructure to potentiate their objects to highest scale.
+To offer international level competitive business and scientific informatic and telematic services with providers of top global quality, to give our clients an optimal entrepreneurial enviroment and a technological infrastructure to potentiate their objects to highest scale.

 ## MISION

-Fullfill in a eficient and optimal mode our clients entrepreneurial objetives with our business informatic services.
+Fullfill in a eficient and optimal mode our clients entrepreneurial, industrial and technoscientific objetives with our business informatic services.

 ## SPECIALIZATION
   - Corporate Informatics